GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     are only created by :program:`pyqtdeploy-sysroot` and are passed to the plugin when required.

+    .. py:method:: add_to_path(name)

+        The name of a directory is added to the start of ``PATH`` if it isn't already present.

+        :param str name: is the name of the directory.

     .. py:attribute:: android_api

         The numerical Android API level to use.